 Most species also have two maxillary palpi and two labial palpi (sing.: PAL-pus).
 These are finger-like appendages which move food to the beetle’s mouth and can detect smells.
 Their antennae (an-TEN-ee) are flexible and vary in length and type.

 It may be hard to imagine, but beetles have a brain!
-It doesn’t play a very big role in controlling bodily functions, which are primarily handled by ganglia located in various parts of its body.
+It doesn’t play a large role in controlling bodily functions, which are primarily handled by ganglia located in various parts of its body.
 Instead, it contains clusters of neurons that interpret incoming sensory information.

 Here’s something unexpected for us to think about: Beetles may be able to “think,” too, at least in some fashion.
 Researchers testing ground beetles in a controlled setting found they were capable of learning the best way to avoid aggressive ants by choosing from several options variously presented to them.